 Tipping/gratuities: Giving a tip to your guide is not expected or required, but it is a great way to show your appreciation for a job well done.

 Prepare a daypack for your tour of Machu Picchu.
 You can leave large luggage at your hotel.
+What you need: